 Policy Area Indicator 9.
 Target Minerals Applications for minerals development 0 approval for new minerals development unless exceptional circumstances are proven.
 Trigger: 1 new or extended mineral site permitted when exceptional circumstances are not shown in any one year.
 The trigger would not include borrow pits.
 Reason: This would have a major impact on the minerals strategy.

 Policy Area Indicator 10.
-Target

-Policy 28, Waste Management Facilities 0 approvals

-Policy 29 Approvals contrary to the principle of local

-waste management facilities predominantly

-serving the National Park area.

-Trigger: 2 or more developments contrary to recommendation.

-Reason: To ensure consistency of approach with national planning guidance by resisting inappropriate or unsuitable waste management facilities within the National Park.
+Target Policy 27, Waste Management Facilities 0 approvals Policy 28 Approvals contrary to the principle of local waste management facilities predominantly serving the National Park area.
+Trigger: 2 or mo pre developments contrary to recommendation. sure consistency of approach with national planning priate or unsuitable waste management facilities wit •